It’s Mental Health Awareness Week in the UK this week.

-I’ve had a very personal view of family and friends who’ve suffered from poor mental health since my teens.
+I’ve had a front row seat watching family and friends who’ve suffered from poor mental health since my teens.
 My own mental health has also taken a battering over the years.

-Whether I’ve been playing a supportive role or dealing with my own problems, there is one thing that has always helped me to feel better, and that is being outside, surrounded by nature.
+Whether I’ve been playing a supportive role or dealing with my own problems, there’s one thing that always makes me feel better.
+Being outside, surrounded by nature.

 And this year, the theme around Mental Health Awareness Week is just that.
 Nature.

-The last year, more than ever, many of us have relied heavily on nature and the great outdoors, not just for exercise but to help provide a degree of sanity too.
+In the last year, more than ever, many of us have relied heavily on nature and the great outdoors.
+Not just for exercise but to help provide a degree of sanity, too.

-It’s one of the few places where we’ve been able to meet up with a friend for a walk or a socially distanced chat on a park bench.
+It’s one of the few places where we’ve been able to meet for a socially distanced walk or a chat.
 It’s where we’ve escaped from our bubbles for a bit of ‘alone’ time.
-It’s where we’ve marvelled at how much greener everything seems when there is less air pollution.
+And marvelled at how much greener everything seems when there is less air pollution.

 I’ve long been an outdoors girl, and it’s still where I’m at my happiest.
 I craved the countryside so much during the first lockdown I even moved to suburbia in time for lockdowns two and three, so I could be closer to green, open spaces.